Basic Information

 Public collecting or digging for fossils is never allowed in the monument.

 All three locations of John Day Fossil Beds National Monument are within a rural area of the state.
-There is no cell phone service or Internet access within the monument, with the except for public WiFi at the Painted Hills picnic area.
+There is no cell phone service or internet access within the monument, with the exception of public wifi at the Thomas Condon Visitor Center and Painted Hills Picnic Area.
 Most of the local communities do have cell coverage, but your coverage will vary depending on your carrier.
 Mitchell has limited cellular service, and there is a functioning pay phone across the road from the general store.

 Due to winding roads, actual travel times are longer than those estimated by most mapping programs and GPS units.
 Visitors should expect to average no more than 45 miles per hour anywhere in the region.
 The road to the Clarno Unit (Highway 218) is particularly curvy, expect to drive 35 miles per hour while along it.